brandonyph/Data-Manipulation-with-dplyr/README.md

-5.1 Introduction Visualisation is an important tool for insight generation, but it is rare that you get the data in exactly the right form you need.
-Often you’ll need to create some new variables or summaries, or maybe you just want to rename the variables or reorder the observations in order to make the data a little easier to work with.
+Introduction

-You’ll learn how to do all that (and more\!) in this note, which will teach you how to transform your data using the dplyr package and a new dataset on flights departing New York City in 2013.
+Visualisation is an important tool for insight generation, but it is rare that you get the data in exactly the right form you need.
+Often you will need to create some new variables or summaries, or maybe you just want to rename the variables or reorder the observations in order to make the data a little easier to work with.

 ``` r
 library(nycflights13)